| ISRAEL'SEXPIRED

 In the Jenin refugee camp, he was called, over the

-military radio Kurdi Bear - 'Kurdi' because this was the name he insisted upon and 'Bear'
+military radio Kurdi Bear- 'Kurdi' because this was the name he insisted upon and 'Bear'

 after the D-9 he was driving.
 He tied a flag of his home football team on his bulldozer

+vowing to turn the camp into a stadium.
 The moment I drove the bulldozer into the camp,

 something switched in my head.
 I went mad.
 All the desperation, caused by my personal